-Parameter Search range

-Learning rate [0.0001, 0.01], uniform

-Epochs [20, 300], step size of 10

-Batch size [8, 32], step size of 8

-Latent size [8, 256], step size of 8

-Filters [8, 64], step size of 4

-swarms are derived from beekeeping logs and by checking the hive's weight for sudden drops that lead to consistently lower weight.
-For the pre-swarm class, we labelled a duration of 15 min prior to the actual swarming event as pre-swarm.
-From the training data, stratified 20 % of the samples are used as a validation subset, leading to the distribution shown in table I. Due to the challenge of appropriately labelling data samples, our amount of labelled data is small compared to the larger, but unlabelled, other class.
+Parameter Search range Learning rate Epochs Batch size Latent size Filters [0.0001, 0.01], uniform [20, 300], step size of 20 [8, 32], step size of 8 [8, 256], step size of 8 [8, 64], step size of 4 automated monitoring systems were running.
+The labels for swarms are derived from beekeeping logs and by checking the hive's weight for sudden drops that lead to consistently lower weight.
+For the pre-swarm class, we labelled a duration of $15\,\mathrm{min}$ prior to the actual swarming event as pre-swarm.
+From the training data, stratified $20\,\%$ of the samples are used as a validation subset, leading to the distribution shown in table I. Due to the challenge of appropriately labelling data samples, our amount of labelled data is small compared to the larger, but unlabelled, other class.